ChanLiang/ChanLiang.github.io/_pages/about.md

 ## Miscellaneous

-I enjoy sports like swimming, hiking, and table tennis.
-I was the runner-up in the Freshmen Cup table tennis singles competition and won the team championship three times at NWPU.
+I enjoy various sports like swimming, hiking, and table tennis.
+I was the runner-up in the Freshmen Cup table tennis singles match and won the team championship three times at NWPU.

 ---